Introducing recommended courses, weather forecasts, live cameras, and course maps for Niseko Moiwa Ski Resort

 A range of lift passes to suit your needs

-Purchasing a lift pass is one way to enjoy Moiwa's unique creamy powder in your own style.
-A regular one-day pass (adult) is a high-class price of 13,000 yen, but if you buy it online you can save 1,300 yen at 11,700 yen.
-Time passes are also available in 4-hour and 30-hour versions, so you can choose depending on whether you're going for a day trip or staying overnight, and the time of day you want to ski.
+To fully enjoy Moiwa's signature "creamy powder" in your own style, purchasing a lift pass is key.
+A regular one-day pass (adult) is a hefty 13,000 yen, but you can save 1,300 yen by purchasing it online for 11,700 yen.
+There are also hourly passes, such as a "4-hour pass" and a "30-hour pass," so you can choose the best option depending on whether you're staying overnight or just visiting for the day, and the time of day you want to ski.

-Even more unique is the "Point Pass."
-Each of the three lifts has a set number of points, and points are used up depending on the lift you ride.
-There are also special offers depending on the season.
-Early season and spring season offer even better deals.
-Check the official website for detailed pricing information!
+Even more unique is the "point pass."
+Each of the three lifts has a set number of points, and points are deducted depending on which lift you ride.
+There are also special deals depending on the season.
+The early season and spring season offer even better deals.
+Check the official website for detailed pricing!

 Niseko Moiwa Ski Resort Recommended Courses